tensorflow/community/rfcs/20190509-keras-saved-model.md

 Any SavedModel with these endpoints defined may be loaded as a Keras model using `tf.keras.models.load_model`.

 ### Compatibility Guarantees
-Keras SavedModels are backward and forward compatible across minor TensorFlow versions.
+Keras SavedModels are backward and forward compatible across minor TensorFlow versions (similar to [GraphDef](https://www.tensorflow.org/alpha/guide/version_compat)).
 Therefore, checkpointable object and tf.function attributes will not be removed from the SavedModel.
 New attributes can be added if additional serialization is requested.

 ## Questions and Discussion Topics